ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 |    BBOXES_QUANTITY    | The average number of predicted bounding boxes per image |                    PREDICTION                    | When the task type is Object Detection |

+### Monitoring Status

+All the entities being monitored are associated with a status, which is defined according to the enumeration [MonitoringStatus].

+The status can be one of the following:

+- `OK`: the entity is behaving as expected.
+- `WARNING`: the entity has shown signs of drifts, but it is still within the acceptable range.
+- `DRIFT`: the entity has experienced a significant change and corrective actions should be taken.

+You can check the status of the monitored entities in two ways:

+- **WebApp**: The homepage of the task displays the status of both monitoring targets and metrics.
+- **SDK**: The [get_monitoring_status] method can be used to retrieve the status of the monitored entities programmatically.
+  This method returns a [MonitoringQuantityStatus], a BaseModel holding the status of the monitoring entity requested.
+  Otherwise, you can use the [get_task] method, which returns a BaseModel with all the information related to a task, including
+    the list of [MonitoringQuantityStatus] for all the entities monitored in the task.

 [Task]: ../task.md
 [set_model_reference]:  ../../api/python/client.md#set_model_reference
 [add_production_data]: ../../api/python/client.md#add_production_data